-Restore natural beauty, bounce and body to hair between shampoos, with our natural dry shampoo.
-Lavender and rosemary essential oils not only smell fresh and clean, but are great hair care oils.
+Organic Essential Oils: Lavender and rosemary essential oils not only smell fresh and clean but are great hair care oils.
+They help balance scalp oils and refresh the hair and scalp.

 How to Use